 With investments of 1.7 billion egyptian pounds ..
-Minister of Higher Education and the Canadian ambassador in Cairo to inspect the headquarters of the Canadian University UCE in the administrative capital
+Minister of Higher Education and the Canadian ambassador in Cairo to inspect the headquarters of the Universities of Canada in Egypt – UCE at the administrative capital

 At the beginning of the visit, Dr. Abdel-Ghaffar stressed the strength and strength of the relations between Egypt and Canada, especially in the fields of education, science and culture.
 He pointed out that Canada is at the forefront of countries with which it was agreed to establish a university in Science City in the new administrative capital.
 Expressing his happiness with the steps that have been implemented in this project, and directed the need to complete it as soon as possible.